Raccoons are members of a family of small carnivores called the Procyonids, who are found in America.

 How we care for our raccoons

-Our raccoons are wating to go out into their new accomodation in our arboretum.
+Our raccoons are wating to go out into their new accommodation in our arboretum.

 Our raccoons are fed a variety of fruit, vegetables, invertebrates and meat daily.